Pervaiz Mehdi Qureshi: Kargil conflict

 Mehdi commanded the Pakistan Air Force during a two-month long military confrontation with the Indian Army in 1999.
 Meeting with the chairman of the joint chiefs, Mehdi advised against involving the Air Force, stating:

 (sic)...any intervention by the Pakistan Air Force into disputed land of Indian Kashmir would be perceived as an escalation to all-out declared war."
 Despite the strong urging of the JS HQ, the AHQ issued orders to their commanders to restrict the war efforts, knowing that "cross-border attacks either on the side of the LoC or the international border would invite an immediate response from the Indian Air Force, possibly in the shape of a retaliatory strike against the home base of the intruding fighters–thus starting the first round.

 Furthermore, the aerial embargo placed by the United States in 1989–91 had badly affected the operational capabilities of the air force to carry out day-and-night combat missions.
 After much discussions, the F-16s were deployed but within the country's airspace and did not take part in the war.
 After the Indian Air Force initiated Operation Safed Sagar in support of the Indian Army, F-16s from the Northern Air Command were deployed for combat air patrol to protect Skardu Air Force Base against any Indian Air Force incursion.

-In several meetings, Mehdi objected General Musharraf's grand strategy, pointing out the aftermath of Chengiz Khan, a successful mission of PAF that, however, led the start of the Indo-Pakistani War of 1971, which ended disastrously for Pakistan.
+In several meetings, Mehdi objected General Musharraf's grand strategy, pointing out the aftermath of Chengiz Khan, a successful mission of PAF that, however, led the start of the Indo-Pakistani War of 1971.
 Therefore, Mehdi objected to any direct confrontation but favoured the patrolling missions and remaining silent in support of other officers who gave vital criticism of Musharraf.

 Retirement

 In military and political circles, Mehdi's image was widely known to have an imposing personality, and a direct but strict attitude towards his principles.
-His retirement was eventually confirmed when a junior-most air force general was promoted succeed him, leading to speculations that "PQ Mehdi's rather straight-faced and forthright dealings with a somewhat junior-general Pervez Musharraf (although both graduated with same class) particularly during Kargil conflict was a good reason to believe that the general decided to appoint a not-very-senior air chief marshal whom he could order around like one of his Corps Commanders.".
+His retirement was eventually confirmed when a junior-most air force general was promoted succeed him, leading to speculations that "PQ Mehdi's rather straight-faced and forthright dealings with a somewhat junior-general Pervez Musharraf (although both graduated with same class) particularly during Kargil conflict was a good reason to believe that the general decided to appoint a not-very-senior air chief marshal whom he could order around like one of his Corps Commanders."

 Therefore, General Musharraf favoured superseding five senior air force generals and appointed a sixth-in-line to the four-star rank once Mehdi was due for retirement.